Senior Management Team

 Priscilla Locke, Director of Development & Communications

 Priscilla joined HSSC in October of 2018.
 Her background includes extensive experience in fundraising, board development, marketing, communications, public relations and performance improvement.
-Originally from the East Coast, Priscilla has been a proud Sonoma County resident since 1986.
-She currently lives in Bennett Valley with her HSSC alums: two cats named Stanley and Francine.
-A lifelong animal lover and animal welfare advocate, she feels extremely fortunate to serve our community as part of this extraordinary locally founded, locally funded organization.
+Originally from the East Coast, Priscilla has been a Sonoma County resident since 1986.
+Her HSSC alums, cats Stanley and Francine and dog Harvey, kindly allow her to share their Santa Rosa home.
+A lifelong animal lover and animal welfare advocate, Priscilla feels honored to be part of an organization with such an amazing legacy and grateful to serve our community alongside such an extraordinary team.

 Meagan Cirivello, Director of Shelter Initiatives